subha0319/SnakeGame/README.md

       * Open NetBeans.
       * Go to `File > Open Project...` and select the `SnakeGame` folder.
       * Once the project is loaded, you can run it directly from the IDE (e.g., by clicking the "Run Project" button or `Shift + F6`).

-## How to Play

-  * Use the **arrow keys** (Up, Down, Left, Right) to control the direction of the snake.
-  * Eat the red food items to grow the snake and increase your score.
-  * Collect blue power-ups for bonus points.
-  * Avoid colliding with the snake's own body or the game boundaries.
-  * The game ends upon collision, displaying your final score.

 ## Contributing